Contents

 The first thing you will need is some hand and knee protection.
 Some of the work will be done standing, but I usually end up on my knees when leveling the gravel and sand with screeds.

-The gloves are good as the rough concrete will eat away the skin from the fingertips.
-I usually go through few pairs when I’m installing concrete pavers.
+The gloves are good as the rough concrete will remove the skin from the fingertips.
+I usually go through a few pairs when I’m installing concrete pavers.

-I recommend getting some sturdy gloves for the job, something with cut protection might work well as it’s the paver cuts that usually eat the first holes to my gloves.
+Getting some sturdy gloves for the job, something with cut protection might work well, as the paver cuts usually eat the first holes in my gloves.
 Then it’s the skin next.

 Wheelbarrow and shovel

-The wheelbarrow is used for transporting gravel, sand and I use it for moving pavers as well.
-When you have gravel and sand delivered, it’s good to have it as close as possible to the spot we’re paving.
+The wheelbarrow is used for transporting gravel and sand, and I also use it for moving pavers.
+When you deliver gravel and sand, it’s good to have it as close as possible to the spot we’re paving.
 It will save you some hard work.

-Some will still need to be moved by hand and wheelbarrow is the tool for that.
+Some will still need to be moved by hand, and a wheelbarrow is the tool.
 A good digging shovel will be best for loading the wheelbarrow.

-When working the wheelbarrow, it’s good to not get too greedy.
-If you overfill it and you suddenly can’t push it anymore, or it falls over, it’s unneeded setback.
+When working the wheelbarrow, it’s good not to get too greedy.
+If you overfill it and suddenly can’t push it anymore, or it falls over, it’s an unneeded setback.

 Power tamper

 After you’ve excavated the earth from the concrete paver slab area, you’ll need to backfill the hole with some pea gravel and a layer of fine sand.
-This allows for optimal water drainage and ensures that the concrete pavers don’t sink or sag after they have been installed.
+This allows for optimal water drainage and ensures that the concrete pavers don’t sink or sag after installation.

 Power tamper is for compacting the ground before you install your pavers.
-Loose gravel isn’t ideal to install anything on.
+Loose gravel could be better for installing something.
 After we have used the tamper, it’s time to level the sand.

 Hand Screeds

-To get the soft white sand layer as flat and as smooth as possible, a handheld screed is needed.
+A handheld screed is needed to get the soft white sand layer as flat and as smooth as possible.
 Metal screeds work best as these are much more uniform and straight, even under the most stressful of workloads.

-The hand screed should be as long as the area you’re working on is or that you’re comfortable using.
-Too long screed is difficult to handle and it’s not ideal in narrow spaces.
+The hand screed should be as long as the area you’re working on is or are comfortable using.
+Long a screed is challenging to handle and could be better in narrow spaces.

 Level

-We need a tool to check inclination, even though concrete pavers will let the water through the joints it’s always a bad idea to have anything inclined towards our house.
-The water should always travel away or towards the drainage we have build.
+We need a tool to check inclination; even though concrete pavers will let the water through the joints, having anything inclined towards our house is always a bad idea.
+The water should always travel away or towards the drainage we have built.

-So we use the level to set the sand sloped away from the house and we check the pavers with it as well.
-I don’t like working by eye on things like this.
+So, we used the level to set the sand sloped away from the house and checked the pavers with it.
+I wouldn’t say I like working by eye on things like this.

 Rubber Mallet

-A rubber mallet is needed to ensure that each of the pavers ends up in the right position and is tight as possible against one another.
+A rubber mallet is needed to ensure that each paver ends up in the correct position and is as tight as possible against one another.
 A quality rubber mallet hammer is a must-have tool when your concrete pavers are designed to conform to a specific pattern.

 Wet Tile Saw / Angle grinder with a masonry blade

-This may seem like a strange tool for a paver patio project, but if you need to make any cuts to your paver layout, then a wet tile saw is crucial to getting the most out of your concrete paver project.
-A wet tile saw makes quick work of even the toughest of paver materials and without the mess of a concrete carbide saw.
+This may seem like a strange tool for a paver patio project.
+Still, if you need to cut your paver layout, a wet tile saw is crucial to getting the most out of your concrete paver project.
+A wet tile saw creates quick work of even the most rigid paver materials without the mess of a concrete carbide saw.

 When oddly angled cuts are involved, a wet tile saw is the only way to ensure cuts stay smooth and consistent.
-While a wet tile saw cuts through pavers like butter, it won’t cut through your fingers so you can work efficiently as well as safely.
+While a wet tile saw cuts through pavers like butter, it won’t cut through your fingers so that you can work efficiently and safely.

 The best thing about a wet tile saw is the dust control.
 Any other tool will end up leaving a concrete dust mess.
 Still, I’ve done work with an angle grinder and masonry blade.

-Masonry blade will cut concrete pavers easily, the only problem is the dust that will escape.
-It’s good to cut in a remote location so it’s easy to wash it off with water.
-For a big project, I’d rent the wet tile saw as it is so much more comfortable to use.
+Masonry blades will cut concrete pavers easily; the only problem is the dust that will escape.
+It’s good to cut in a remote location, so it’s easy to wash it off with water.
+For a big project, I’d rent the wet tile saw as it is much more comfortable.

 100′ Tape Measure

 Most handheld tape measures only go 25-30′ at the most.
-That means if you’re installing a sidewalk, driveway or patio that’s over 30′ long, you’re going to need to double up the tape measure to get the full measurement.
+That means if you’re installing a sidewalk, driveway, or patio over 30′ long, you will need to double up the tape measure to get the complete measurement.

-This can easily ruin even the strictest of layouts if you have to do this more than once.
-By using a 100′ tape measure, you ensure that as you layout the concrete pavers, they end up exactly where they are supposed to go.
+This can quickly ruin even the strictest of layouts if you have to do this more than once.
+Using a 100′ tape measure, you ensure that as you lay out the concrete pavers, they end up exactly where they should go.

 Conclusion